 1973 Admin and Craft Apprentices Football Team – Keith Appleyard 330th

 Having seen a couple of posts about posting a photo of earlier days in the RAF, I have found this going back to 1973, when 330 entry (The last but unsurpassed-some may disagree), Craft & Admin Apprentices Football team won the inter apprentice trophy 45 years ago at Cosford.
 During my 39 years Service I met up with 8 of the team.
 The goalkeeper, Julian Calvert is not on the photo.
-Going from left to right back row, Frankie Clifford, Martin Legg, Myself, Pat Blake, Pete McCormack, Gordon Pennington.
+Going from left to right back row, Frankie Clifford, Martin Legg, Myself, Pat Blake, John McCormack, Gordon Pennington.
 Front row Alex Fleming, Eddie Goodstadt, Nick Eastment, Kenny Hayes & Jock Stein.

 Hopefully I have remembered all the names correctly, please feel free to amend if I’m wrong.